 Driving in the USA

-For this itinerary specifically we’d generally recommend a car as there are quite a few city stops which wouldn’t be practical for a motorhome.
-However, if you decide to skip the cities and focus on the great outdoors, then a motorhome might be more practical.
+For this itinerary, we’d recommend a car rather than a motorhome, as there are several city stops where an RV would be impractical.
+If you skip the cities and focus on parks and nature, a motorhome could work well.

-For car rental in the US, we usually use either Discover Cars or Enterprise.
-For one-way trips, we’ve found Enterprise often has the lowest one-way fees, but it is always worth comparing on a site like Discover Cars.
+For car rental, we use Discover Cars or Enterprise.
+For one-way trips, Enterprise often has the lowest drop-off fees, but it’s always worth comparing.

 Money in the USA